-Emergency repair is immediate repair work typically undertaken in advance of environmental review to preserve life or property and to restore traffic.
+Emergency repair is repair work typically undertaken in advance of environmental review to preserve life or property and to restore traffic.
 An 'after the fact' CE is the extent of environmental documentation completed if ADOT seeks ER funding for work that is completed shortly after an emergency event, typically within 30 days of a declared emergency.
 The other environmental laws' emergency procedures are time dependent.
-Emergency repair that is immediate can happen right away without an approved CE or other completed environmental review.
-Work may be needed immediately or repair within 30 days of a formal emergency declaration.
+Emergency repair can happen right away without an approved CE or other completed environmental review.

-Emergency procedures for the National Historic Preservation Act are outlined in regulation (36 CFR 800.12 - Emergency Situations), and ADOT's Section 106 Programmatic Agreement Section XVI.
-As outlined in ACHP guidance "Immediate rescue and salvage operations conducted to preserve life or property are exempt from the provisions of Section 106."
-For other actions that may not be immediate there should be notification and some manner of consultation.
-Time allowing, ADOT will utilize information that is available and shall determine whether the emergency undertaking has the potential to affect historic properties and then consult with the appropriate officials with a five-business day comment period.
+Emergency procedures for the National Historic Preservation Act are outlined in regulation (36 CFR 800.12 - Emergency Situations), and ADOT's Section 106 Programmatic Agreement Section

+XVI.
+As outlined in ACHP guidance "Immediate rescue and salvage operations conducted to preserve life or property are exempt from the provisions of Section 106 ."
+For other actions there should be notification and some manner of consultation if possible.
+Time allowing, ADOT will provide some manner of consultation utilizing information that is available and shall determine whether the emergency undertaking has the potential to affect historic properties and then consult with the appropriate officials with a five-business day comment period.